nixargh/groxy/README.md

 Graphite Proxy in Golang

 ## Features
+- Send metrics to multiple destinations (only host and port may differ but not TLS options).
 - TLS for input & output connections.
 - Add configurable tenant.
 - Add configurable prefix.